 Nannies Educator vs Private Educators

-More and more we hear from parents that they are looking for a nanny educator, someone who can take the place of a teacher (or in some cases support a virtual learner) for the upcoming school year.
-What does this really mean?
+More and more, we hear from parents that they are looking for a nanny educator, someone who can take the place of a teacher (or in some cases support a virtual learner) for the upcoming school year.
+What does this mean?
 What are parents looking for this year?

-Top nannies have always considered themselves to be part teacher, part educator.
+Top nannies have always considered themselves to be part teachers, part educators.
 They provide activities that help children grow cognitively, physically, and emotionally every day.
-Each time a nanny sets out a stacking block set for a 3 year old and asks questions like “how can we build a very tall tower?” and “why does that tower fall down more easily than this tower?” the nanny is teaching.
-Most nannies instinctively know how to break down a day so that kids get time to develop gross and fine motor skills as well as language skills, social skills and the like.
-Many nannies take classes or further their education on these topics and are quite adept at doing this naturally.
+Each time a nanny sets out a stacking block set for a three-year-old and asks questions like "how can we build a very tall tower?" and "why does that tower fall down more easily than this tower?" the nanny is teaching.
+Most nannies instinctively know how to break down a day so that kids get time to develop gross and fine motor skills and language skills, social skills and the like.
+Many nannies take classes or further their education on these topics and are adept at naturally doing this.